Nils0/Nils0.github.io/_posts/2016-11-15-CorporateCultureAnalysis.md

 # 3. Transformation of words to vectors

-As described above the first step in NLP is usually to transform words into vectors.
-These vectors are n-dimensional, where n is the number of different words in the document(s) you are looking at.
-In each vector, all entries are zero except the one referring to the respective word.
+As described above the first step in NLP is usually to transform words and documents into vectors.
+These vectors are n-dimensional, where n is the number of unique words in the documents.
+Each document is represented by one vector and each of the n positions in the vector represent one unique word.
+The entries in the vector then indicate how many times the respective word occurs in the respective document.
 When looking at multiple documents (in this case the 50k reviews) this can easily be translated into a term-document matrix where the rows represent different documents and the columns the different terms/ phrases.
 The entries in the matrix indicate the number of occurrences of the respective term in the respective document.

 # 4. Semantic extraction of cultural phrases